Skip to main content

 What do I need to do to homeschool in North Carolina?

-File a Notice of Intent with the Division of Non-Public Education (DNPE) online, hold at least a high school diploma or GED, provide instruction on a regular schedule for at least nine calendar months, administer an annual standardized test in reading, spelling, grammar, and math, and keep records available for inspection.
-There are no required subjects beyond what the standardized test covers.
+Under G.S.
+115C-548 through 115C-565, you must: (1) File a Notice of Intent with the Division of Non-Public Education (DNPE) online before you begin; (2) Hold at least a high school diploma or GED; (3) Provide instruction on a regular schedule for at least nine calendar months per year; (4) Administer an annual nationally normed standardized test in reading, spelling, grammar, and math; and (5) Keep attendance records, immunization records, and test results available for inspection.

-How much does it cost to homeschool in North Carolina?
+How do I register to homeschool in North Carolina?

 Does North Carolina pay parents to homeschool?